Weekly planning news from the central London boroughs

 Kensington & Chelsea

 The Evening Standard reports that a £900 per month studio flat in Notting Hill to rent with no oven and a toilet next to the kitchen.
-The top-floor apartment is on the market for £900 per month, but the prospective renters will have to contend with the lack of space. flat in Notting Hill is available to rent for £900 per month, but there’s a catch.
+The top-floor apartment is on the market for £900 per month, but the prospective renters will have to contend with the lack of space.
+A flat in Notting Hill is available to rent for £900 per month, but there’s a catch.
 The space in the top-floor apartment is so small that the tiny kitchenette is directly next to the toilet and the flat has no oven.
 Instead, photos of the studio flat on Westbourne Park Road show a fridge, cupboards and a microwave secured to the wall.
 In the opposite corner a double bed and bedside table are placed beneath the flat’s single window.
 A dining table and two chairs sit at the end of the bed and next to the kitchen counter.

 Southwark